ValeevGroup/tiledarray/INSTALL.md

 such as Homebrew on OS X or apt-get on Debian Linux distributions;
 this is the preferred method.
-Since on some systems configuring and building MADNESS can be difficult even for experts, we recommend letting the TiledArray configure script download and build MADNESS for you.
+Since on some systems configuring and building MADNESS can be difficult even for experts, we recommend letting the TiledArray download and build MADNESS for you.

 # Obtain TiledArray source code